Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\item If the source and target IDs are different mapping table pattern is needed to update IDs DB. \end{itemize}

-\item [Related patterns]: State extract and transform patterns could be used to identify and reduce the state to include in the genesis block.
-The mapping table pattern is needed when the source and target IDs are different.
+\paragraph{\textit{Related patterns}.} \textit{State extraction} and \textit{state transformation} patterns could be used to identify, reduce, and burn the states to include in the genesis block.
+Use the \textit{off-chain data storage} and \textit{encrypting on-chain data} patterns to add an encrypted PoE entry that tracks the mapping between old and new account IDs.

-\item [Known use]: Genesis block is used to specify the initial distribution of native assets in the BC.
-Also, used in Binance Chain migration \cite{Arron19}. \end{description}
+\paragraph{\textit{Known use}.} The genesis block is used to specify the initial distribution of native assets on a blockchain.
+For example, the genesis block of the Æternity \cite{Aeternity19} included the ERC-20 tokens of users who supported the initial migration from Ethereum to its blockchain.
+Zeepin \cite{Zeepin18} used a similar approach as it migrated from NEO to its blockchain.
+Telos \cite{Telos18} -- an instance of the EOS platform -- used the EOS snapshot file to build its genesis block.
+The pattern is also used for hard spooning, e.g., Bithereum \cite{Bithereum18} created its genesis block using a snapshot from Bitcoin at a set block number.

-\subsection{Pattern 7 – Hard Fork}
+\subsubsection{Pattern 6 – Hard Fork}